Google Display Network is dropping Flash: what does this mean?

 We've spoken a lot about the switch from Flash to HTML5 as there has been a lot of industry developments during the past twelve months, including browsers such as Chrome and Firefox pausing all Flash banner ads, and other Internet giants such as Amazon phasing out the use of Flash ads on their website.
 While these changes have impacted significantly, this latest move from Google will directly affect the advertisers and agencies rather than just the viewers, and will force those who haven't already made the move to HTML5 to adopt the most up-to-date technology.

 The Google Display Network and DoubleClick products are used by a vast portion of digital advertisers, so this will impact a lot of brands.
 While Flash has been dying or, rather, dead for a long while, marketers and advertisers are still trying to catch up.
 Without Flash, the online advertising industry is left without a universal standard platform.
 Naturally, this gives Google the opportunity to push their own web designing tool.
 However, marketers and advertisers should expect more from their banner ad production platform, and expect something that will take away much of the manual work that banner production requires.
 Slow banner production has been one of the biggest problems in the creative world for a long time, and yet again advertisers, agencies and brands are being presented with another opportunity to change this industry for the better.

 Still using Flash or need a quicker and easier way to produce banner ad campaigns?
-Don’t worry!
-Apply for a personalised trial and transform your banner production.
+Don't worry!
+Start your BannerFlow 14 day free trial and transform your banner production.